tjfrench24/team-3-project/team/m2/roles.md

 - Commit 1: Implemented the calendar to show all dates and workouts so that core function of our website works. https://github.com/tjfrench24/team-3-project/commit/40a66e001e9a3d70b9570d25a640bfd6c7c9d342
 - Commit 2: Fixed small but major issues in terms of functionality to ensure the website works correctly such as correct import statments, correct heirarchy of files being imported, and correct file paths.
 Fixed differentiation between the front end and back end of the website. https://github.com/tjfrench24/team-3-project/commit/45255d75775eb0f3bfcab2d2cd5e04c88048e486
+- Commit 3: Fixed workout page to show all workouts and added a button to add a workout.
+Connected backend and frontend to ensure the website works correctly. https://github.com/tjfrench24/team-3-project/compare/main...functionality

 ## Megan Greene - Notetaker
 - Role: Responsible for taking notes during meetings and making sure anyone who wasn't available knows everything that was discussed.
 Responsible with communicating with the group about anything they missed.